An overwintering expedition through the Northwest Passage

 Only preparation, endurance, and adaptation.

-When the ice finally releases its grip the following summer, I continue west — into the Northwest Passage.
+When the ice releases its grip the following summer, I will continue west to navigate the Northwest Passage.

 OVERWINTERING IN THE ICE

-Overwintering means surviving the Arctic winter while completely locked into pack ice.
+Overwintering means enduring the Arctic winter while completely locked into the pack ice.

 Total isolation